-Samples are sent to an on-site laboratory for comminution and assay via conventional processes (crushing, milling, XRF assay etc).
-This laboratory is also used for environmental, mining and metallurgical work and has trained staff and full detailed QA/QC procedures, including external lab checks, standards etc. Core samples are subject to checks between estimated Zn+Pb% grades and assayed Zn+Pb% grades.
+Prior to the period of care and maintenance, samples were sent to Boliden Tara Mines Laboratory (BTML), an on-site laboratory for comminution and assay via conventional processes (crushing, milling, XRF assay etc).
+Core samples are subject to checks between estimated Zn+Pb% grades and assayed Zn+Pb% grades.
 In the case of disparity, samples are re-analysed and in the case of surface drill holes the split core is re-examined to check the assay estimate.
 In the case of Tara Deep core, all mineralized coarse rejects from the in-house lab are independently comminuted and assayed in an external laboratory (ALS Loughrea, Co Galway).
+When diamond drilling resumes at Tara Mines, drillcore analyses will be carried out by ALS Laboratories, Loughrea.
+ALS laboratories are accredited according to ISO/IEC 17025